 Breaking news — rising interest rates affect millennials, so what do you do now?

-What Millennials Need to Know About the Federal Interest Rate Hike
+What Millennials Need to Know About the Federal Interest Rate Hikes

 Here are some key points that Millennials should keep in mind about the recent federal interest rate increase:

 - Rising interest rates signal optimism.
 In the world of macro-economics, when interest rates rise, it is actually a sign that the Fed – which oversees Federal Reserve Banks and is key to the implementation of U.S. monetary policy – has increased optimism about the nation’s economy.